Field Dimensions: Machine set 42 feet from back of home plate Bases are set at 60 feet

 N.) Intentional walks are allowed, however, you may only intentional walk the same batter once per game.

 Starters can re-enter only one (1) time in a game.
 Starters and substitutes are “married” to each other for the re-entry requirements

 A.) There will only be one (1) umpire during pool play games.
-Elimination games may have two (2) umpires.
-It shall be at the discretion of the tournament director to use (2) umpires in an elimination game.
+Elimination games will have two (2) umpires.

-A.) The pitching machine will be set between forty and forty-two (40-42) MPH, using the Blue Flame Pitching Machine by Louisville Slugger.
+A.) The pitching machine will be set at the forty-two (40-42) MPH dimensions, using the Blue Flame Pitching Machine by Louisville Slugger.

 A.) The home team is responsible for the scorekeeping.
 The umpire will also keep the game score and will be deemed the final decision on any and all score related issues.